jcaillon/valet/tests.d/lib-interactive/results.approved.md

 ### ✅ Testing interactive::displayDialogBox

-❯ `interactive::displayDialogBox system $'Do you want to run the tests?\n\ncause it is super cool awesome you one know and stuff (y/n)' 15`
+❯ `interactive::displayQuestion $'Do you want to run the tests?\n\ncause it is super cool awesome you one know and stuff (y/n)' width=15`

 **Error output**: